jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Git branch confirmed clean and synchronized before the current work.

 ## Change Log

+### 2026-07-30 — GitHub Pages Preparation Steps 1–2 Completed

+- Configured Next.js with `output: "export"`, trailing-slash routes, and unoptimized static image delivery so `npm run build` now produces a GitHub Pages-compatible site in `frontend/out`.
+- Declared the generated `robots.txt` and `sitemap.xml` routes as static, as required by Next.js 16 for static export mode.
+- Removed the production-build dependency on Google Fonts by adding the official Inter 4.66 variable WOFF2 file, retaining its SIL Open Font License, and loading it through `next/font/local`.
+- Added visually verified WebP variants for the four largest referenced scientific figures and updated Home, Research, and DDCF to serve them.
+Their combined browser payload fell from 4,362,574 bytes to 772,102 bytes, an 82.3% reduction; corrected PNG sources remain available for future asset curation.
+- Validation completed:
+  - ESLint passed.
+  - Vitest passed: 2 files, 4 tests.
+  - Playwright passed: 25 route, responsive, and accessibility tests.
+  - Next.js 16.2.12 generated all application routes, `robots.txt`, `sitemap.xml`, and the Open Graph image as
+    static content without fetching Google Fonts.
+  - A standalone static HTTP server returned HTTP 200 for `/`, `/research/`, `/teaching/`, `/ddcf/`, `/robots.txt`, and `/sitemap.xml`; the exported HTML referenced the bundled Inter font and WebP figures.
+- GitHub repository migration, Pages configuration, and the deployment workflow remain deliberately pending for the next steps.

 ### 2026-07-30 — P2 Automated Quality Gate Completed